dayanials/documentation/How-to-configure-advertisement-display-options.md

 ---
-title:  How to configure Advertisement Display Options
+title:  How to configure the Advertisement Display Options
 date:   2015-05-04 10:26:48
 categories: Advertisement
 tags: [Advertisement]